therealizzi/NewsScraper/README.md

 This scraping application allows a user to pull the latest articles from TechCrunch; review, comment, favorite or delete an article.

 <strong>Purpose</strong>
-To experience with the following tools, frameworks and packages:
+To gain experience with the following tools, frameworks and packages:
-<strong>Sublime Text</strong>
+<hr><strong>Sublime Text</strong>
 <strong>MVC Framework</strong>
 <strong>Github</strong>
 <strong>MongoDB</strong>